My name is Casper. Welcome to my personal finance blog!

 My Corporate Journey - High Highs & Low Lows

-Soon after I left the life insurance industry I landed the job of Commercial Manager for a large earthmoving equipment company.
-My law degree helped me secure the position but I knew I had to do a business degree as well.
+Soon after I left the life insurance industry, I landed the job of Commercial Manager for a prominent earthmoving equipment company.
+My law degree helped me secure the position, but I knew I had to do a business degree.

-By the time I was in my early 30s I lived in a huge house, owned several investment properties, had a large wine collection, drove a new BMW, wore brand clothes, had an Omega watch, and loved buying antiques.
+By the time I was in my early 30s, I had a huge house, owned several investment properties, had an impressive wine collection, drove a new BMW, wore brand clothes, had an Omega watch, and loved buying antiques.

-I’m not saying this to boast but rather to illustrate how stupid and naive I was as you’ll see in a moment… Today I would never spend more than $50 on a watch and I only care about the quality of clothes and not the brand.
+I’m not saying this to boast but rather to illustrate how stupid and naive I was, as you’ll see in a moment.
+Today I would never spend more than $50 on a watch, and I only care about the quality of clothes, not the brand.

-I often compare the corporate world to golden handcuffs – it can be highly rewarding but it can also prevent you from realizing your dreams.
+I often compare the corporate world to golden handcuffs – it can be rewarding but can also prevent you from realizing your dreams.

 The Journey Continues

-Looking back over my life, it’s been one helluva ride!
+When I look back over my life, it’s been one helluva ride!
 It sometimes feels like I have lived several lifetimes in one.
-I have made good decisions and I have made bad decisions.
-But, most importantly, I have learned so much – that is what I want to share with you on xUSD.
+I have made good decisions, and I have made bad decisions.
+But, most importantly, I have learned so much – that is what I want to share with you on xUSD.com.